ipa320/cob_people_perception/README.md

 Finally, go to the `cob_people_detection` directory by executing the command `roscd cob_people_detection` and build the package and all of its dependencies by typing `rosmake`.

 If you cannot execute `roscd` then you probably did the step of adding the files to your `~/.bashrc` incorrectly.
+If you get an error while trying to run `rosmake` about not having sufficient permissions to make the `build` directory, then switch to the root profile by executing `sudo -s` and the try running `rosmake` again.

 To Run
 ======